V4Fire/Client/src/components/base/b-slider/README.md

 #### [autoSlideInterval = `0`]

-The interval (in ms) between auto slide moves.
-0 means no auto moves.
+The interval (in milliseconds) between auto slide moves.
-Auto moves are only enabled in `slide` mode and paused during user interactions.
+If it is set to `0`, it means that there will be no auto slide moves.

 #### [autoSlidePostGestureDelay = `0`]

-The delay (in ms) between last user gesture and first auto slide move.
+The delay (in milliseconds) between the last user gesture and the first automatic slide movement.
-A maximum of `autoSlideInterval` and `autoSlidePostGestureDelay` will be used as a timeout for the first auto slide move after user gesture.
+It will be capped at the maximum value between `autoSlideInterval` and `autoSlidePostGestureDelay`, and will be used as a timeout for the first automatic slide movement after a user gesture.

 ## Fields